The following are historic summaries of these areas and an evaluation of the significance of the resources in these areas.

 Significance of the Rosemont/Braddock Resource Area

 As early as 1719, a mill was built on the south bank of Four Mile Run.
 In 1800, a sixth generation descendent of John Alexander built the house known as Mt.
-Ida, now home to St. Mary’s Academy.
+Ida.
 After the Civil War, the “Gingerbread House” was built on an adjoining property.
 Other ante-bellum houses included Mt.
 Auburn, Warwick, and the Russell and Fractius farms.
 Military maps from the Civil War show a cemetery in the vicinity of Park Fairfax and several smaller farmsteads in other locations.

 Significance of the Mt.
 Ida Resource Area